Carers in Derbyshire aims to ensure all information published is accessible to all users.

 The above table was developed by Derbyshire Community Health Services.

-Use the contrast switcher at the top of each website page to adjust the colours of the background and the text font.
+Use the contrast switcher in the accessibilty tools to adjust the colours of the background and the text font.
 You can choose from two settings, high contrast (white text on a black background) and dyslexia (black text on a lilac background).

 Or you can use the 'advanced options' to tailor the colours on the background, text and hyperlinks to suit your needs.